IBM/invoke-wml-using-cognos-custom-control/README.md

 ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/run_report.png)

-- In order for you to get the output of the watson machine learning model, fill the form with required input parameters and click on `Submit` button to get the results of the WML model.
+- In order for you to get the output of the Watson machine learning model, fill the form with required input parameters and click on `Submit` button to get the results of the WML model.
 See screen shot for reference.

 ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/form_wml.png)